grpc-ecosystem/grpc-opentracing/python/README.md

     ...
 ```

-Also, check out [examples/integration](examples/integration) for a complete
+See [examples/integration](examples/integration) for a complete example.
-example.